grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 # Publish or update a plugin

 You've just built your plugin; now you want to share it with the world.

-In this guide, you'll learn how to package and share your plugin with others.
+In this guide, you'll learn how to publish a new plugin or update an existing one, and you'll learn about plugin deprecation.

 The best way to share your plugin with the world is to publish it in the [Grafana plugin catalog](https://grafana.com/plugins).
 By having your plugin published on Grafana.com, more users will be able to discover your plugin.

 ## Before you begin

-When you build a plugin from source, a `dist` folder is created.
+1. [Create a plugin](../get-started/get-started.mdx) - When you build a plugin from source, a `dist` folder is created.
 This folder contains the production build or _plugin assets_ for your plugin.

-To package a plugin, refer to [Package a plugin](./package-a-plugin.md).

-### Follow our guidelines

-Get familiar with our plugin [publishing and signing criteria](https://grafana.com/legal/plugins/#plugin-publishing-and-signing-criteria)

-### Do this for best results
+1. [Fllow our guidelines](https://grafana.com/legal/plugins/#plugin-publishing-and-signing-criteria) - Learn about the Grafana Labs criteria for publishing and signing plugins.
+1. [Package a plugin](./package-a-plugin.md) - Build the plugin and get it ready to share in the form of a ZIP archive.

 To speed up the time it takes to review your plugin: